yjyoo773/event-driven-application/README.md

 #### How to initialize/run your application (where applicable)

-- In order to start the application run `node caps.js` on the terminal
+- In order to start the application run `node caps.js` on the terminal to start the server side
+- run `node vendor.js` and `node driver.js` on seperate terminals

 #### Tests
 <!--